 High recovery rates

-The NucleoSpin Gel and PCR Clean-Up kit showed a high recovery rate for a wide range of fragment sizes, down to 50 kb (Figure 2).
+The NucleoSpin Gel and PCR Clean-up kit showed a high recovery rate for a wide range of fragment sizes, down to 50 bp (Figure 2).
 DNA fragments of different sizes were purified from a standard PCR buffer using the kit, with elution volumes of 15 μl, 30 μl, and 50 μl.
 DNA was analyzed and quantified using an Agilent Bioanalyzer 2100.

 Consistent performance with different polymerase buffer systems